aphanotus/openEd/BI164.Evolution.and.Diversity/reading.guides.md

 #### At the end of this reading you should be able to

+- Understand that there are multiple modes of reproduction and sex determination across animals, fungi, and plants
 - Complete a life cycle diagram of a eukaryote, labeling: haploid stages, diploid stages, mitosis, fertilization, zygote, meiosis, gametes, spores, gametophytes, and sporophytes
+- Recognize how life cycles differ for plants, fungi, and animals: haploid, diploid, meiosis, mitosis, fertilization, gamete

 #### Relevant practice problems